Improved Group Robustness via Classifier Retraining on Independent Splits: Experimental Details

-In this section, we present an ablation study of how different early stopping epoch (figure \ref{fig:epoch-ablation}), average validation accuracy (figure \ref{fig:accs-ablation} left), and worst-group accuracy (figure \ref{fig:accs-ablation} right) of the initial ERM trained model (feature extractor) affect the GDRO retraining phase of CROIS.
-The results here are from performing CROIS with GDRO and $p=0.30$ on Waterbird across a wide variety of epochs.
+\paragraph{Impact of Early Stopping and Validation Accuracies on The Feature Extractor.} We present an ablation study of how different early stopping epoch (Figure \ref{fig:epoch-ablation}), average validation accuracy (Figure \ref{fig:accs-ablation} left), and worst-group accuracy (Figure \ref{fig:accs-ablation} right) of the initial ERM trained model affect the group DRO clsasifier retraining phase of CROIS.
+The results here are from performing CROIS with $p=0.30$ on Waterbird across a wide variety of epochs.
 Table \ref{tab:full-ablation} presents the full data generated for this section.